YYBer/FVoice-Auth/README.md

 2. Store the Encrypted Voiceprint in the IPFS Calibration and used ZK-SNARKs to protect authenticity and privacy.
 3. Integrate with WalletConnect

+### Issues

+Currently, biometric authentication primarily relies on facial recognition and fingerprint recognition.
+Nowadays, we can achieve encryption and authentication through users' voices and store this information on the blockchain.
+This method can be directly integrated into Google login or used to log into wallets for on-chain operations.

 ###

 Use a pyAudio and library to extract features such as Mel-Frequency Cepstral Coefficients (MFCCs) from the voice sample.